Jefferies Financial Group Analysts Give SMA Solar Technology (ETR:S92) a €35.00 Price Target

-Jefferies Financial Group set a €35.00 ($36.46) target price on SMA Solar Technology (ETR:S92 – Get Rating) in a research note released on Monday, Borsen Zeitung reports.
+Jefferies Financial Group set a €35.00 ($37.23) price objective on SMA Solar Technology (ETR:S92 – Get Rating) in a research report report published on Monday, Borsen Zeitung reports.

-Separately, Berenberg Bank set a €40.00 ($41.67) price target on SMA Solar Technology in a report on Thursday, April 7th.
+Separately, Berenberg Bank set a €40.00 ($42.55) target price on SMA Solar Technology in a research report on Tuesday, May 17th.

 SMA Solar Technology AG, together with its subsidiaries, engages in development, production, and sale of PV and battery inverters, transformers, chokes, monitoring systems for PV systems, and charging solutions for electric vehicles in Germany and internationally.
 It operates through Home Solutions, Business Solutions, and Large Scale and Project Solutions segments.